mccoyJosh/ClassInfo/SDEV140/M01/Day2/5_literal_types.md

 print("This is just a string being printed out")  # just a long string
 ```

-Each character in a string is at an index starting from 0
+Each character in a string is at an index starting from 0... although we will talk about indexes more next weeek!

 ```python
 print("This is a string"[0])  # getting a single character from a string